What is an institutional review board (IRB)?

 An IBC comprises:

-- A minimum of five members who collectively have the expertise to assess the risks associated with the proposed recombinant DNA research.
+- A minimum of 5 members who collectively have the expertise to assess the risks associated with the proposed recombinant DNA research.

-- At least two of the members must be local community members who are not affiliated with the institution/site.
+- At least 2 members who must be local community members who are not affiliated with the institution/site.
 The community members represent the interests of the community in regard to public health and protection of the environment.

-The IBC must be able to provide documentation to NIH Office of Science Policy that:
+The IBC must be able to provide documentation to the NIH Office of Science Policy that: